 Both antennas are needed to make a current measurement and locator accessory antennas such as a normal clamp or stethoscope cannot be used.
-Because current measurement is a function of depth, it is only available in active locating modes.
+Because current measurement is a function of depth, it is only available in the locating modes.
+It is also available with Current Direction (CD) clamps.